laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-The like-to-like hypothesis has been influential in understanding horizontal connectivity patterns.
-Drawing from anatomical studies and natural image statistics, it suggests that neurons preferentially connect to others with similar orientation preferences.
-This appears to align with the statistical structure of natural scenes, where co-oriented edges tend to form smooth contours.
+The resemblance between what was shown by Bosking and the structure of the association field that we saw above is such that it is tempting to align both and state that the function of horizontal connections is to bind neurons with a selectivity to *similar orientations** over long distances.
+This **like-to-like hypothesis** has been influential in understanding horizontal connectivity patterns.

 However, we should be cautious about overstating these relationships.
-While horizontal connections show some orientation specificity, recent evidence indicates the connectivity patterns are more complex and heterogeneous than initially proposed.
+While horizontal connections show some orientation specificity, recent evidence indicates the connectivity patterns are **more complex and heterogeneous** than initially proposed.
 The functional role of this diverse connectivity remains an active area of investigation.

-During the remainder of this talk, I will try to shed light on our current knowledege on horizontal connectivities.
+During the **remainder of this talk**, I will try to shed light on our current knowledege on horizontal connectivities.

 {{< /speaker_note >}}